JensonZhu14/AcGAN/README.md

-**AcGAN** is freely available for free non-commercial use, and may be redistributed under these conditions.
+**AcGANs** is freely available for free non-commercial use, and may be redistributed under these conditions.
 For commercial queries, contact [Junping Zhang](http://www.pami.fudan.edu.cn/~jpzhang/).